ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-7-1.md

-Chapter 6: Navigating Ethics and Boundaries: The Impact of Ethics and Boundaries on Social Work
+The Impact of Ethics and Boundaries on Social Work
 ===============================================================================================

 Ethics and boundaries are essential components of social work practice.
 They provide a framework for ensuring that social workers provide ethical, effective, and professional support to their clients.
 In this chapter, we will explore the impact of ethics and boundaries on social work.